amanessinger/azzyzt_jee_tools/README.txt

 Azzyzt JEE Tools are known to work with the runtimes of

-  * GlassFish v3
   * GlassFish v3.01
   * GlassFish v3.1
   * GlassFish v3.1.1
+  * GlassFish v3.1.2

 and Eclipse versions

-  * Galileo SR1, SR2
+  * Galileo SR2
   * Helios SR1, SR2
   * Indigo
+  * Indigo SR1
+  * Indigo SR2

 In the context of this documentation Eclipse is always assumed as the generic bundle Eclipse IDE for Java EE Developers[5].
 Other distributions may contain the required plugins and may work, but they were not tested.

-The plugins were compiled on Eclipse 3.7 "Indigo" and tested in the following configurations:
+The plugins were compiled on Eclipse 3.7 "Indigo" SR2 using Java 1.6.0_31, and they were tested in the following configurations:

-  * Glassfish Tools Bundle for Eclipse (Galileo SR1 + GlassFish 3.0)
+  * Galileo SR2 + GlassFish 3.01
   * Helios SR1 + GlassFish 3.01
   * Helios SR2 + GlassFish 3.1
   * Indigo + GlassFish 3.1
   * Indigo + GlassFish 3.1.1

-All tests were done with JDK 1.6, because as of Indigo, Eclipse does not support JDK 1.7.
-If you try to use it, but run Eclipse itself on a JRE 1.6, as soon as you try to generate code, you'll end up with an obscure error "Can't read from temp file" and then a long temporary file name.
-In the error log there will also be an exception telling about an "UnsupportedClassVersionError: ...
-Unsupported major.minor version 51.0".
-This means that a class compiled with a newer version Java compiler (JDK 1.7 in our case) has been attempted to be run on an older version Java VM (the VM running Eclipse).
-Anyway, tests with Java 1.7 will really commence as soon as Eclipse officially supports Java 1.7.

-Using JBOSS AS 6.0 as a runtime, generated code should compile. @Remote annotations on generated service bean interfaces have to be suppressed using AzzyztGeneratorCutback.NoRemoteInterfaces, because JBOSS AS 6.0 only supports the JEE 6 web profile.
-No further testing with JBOSS AS 6.0 has been done yet, JBOSS AS 7.0 has not been tested but is supposed to work.

-In spring 2011 the project generator (#1) has been found to run with Apache Geronimo v3.0-M1, but due to lacking support for REST, generated applications did not compile.
-No further testing was done on Geronimo since.
+  * Indigo SR2 + GlassFish 3.1.2

+All tests were done with JDK 1.6.

+No other application servers but GlassFish were tested.
+While in theory all servers complying to the Java EE 6 full profile should work, they are completely unsupported.

 Future extensions may provide generators for additional patterns commonly used in Java EE applications.